 If you are buying a house, renting an apartment or applying for a bank loan, you would probably realise that they all require you to submit an income document.
 But what exactly are income documents?

 Income documents are necessary for banks, financial institutions, landlords, and many other entities.
-The amount you earn can determine many things, from your insurance plan to the amount you receive for a personal or mortgage loan.
+The amount you earn can determine many things, from your insurance plan to the amount you receive for a personal loan or mortgage loan.

 However, deciding what counts as an income document can be confusing.
 In this article, we’ll discuss what income documents can serve as proof of income for different types of employment.